Pandora Media (P) Q2 2017 Results - Earnings Call Transcript

 Operator

-Welcome to Pandora second quarter 2017 financial results conference call.
+Welcome to Pandora's second quarter 2017 financial results conference call.
 Opening today's call is Dominic Paschel, Vice President, Pandora.
 Sir, you may begin your conference.

 Dominic Paschel - Pandora Media, Inc.